Carrick A Rede

 Carrick-a-Rede Car Park

-Behind the small cafe and gift shop at Carrick-a-rede, there is spacious free parking in the small car park.
+Behind the small cafe and gift shop at Carrick-a-rede, there is spacious free parking with a number of marked spaces in the small car park.
 The shop offers postcards and trinkets for purchase and also provides a convenient spot to grab a snack and coffee before crossing the bridge.

-There is an overflow car park further down in the quarry.
+There is an overflow car park further down in the quarry, providing additional parking spaces.
 This car park is generally only open at busy times and is not paved.

 Facilities

 At the car park, there is a cafe called the Weighbridge Cafe.
-It has a small coffee shop that’s warm with a range of hot and cold drinks and warm.
+It has a small coffee shop that’s warm with a range of hot and cold drinks.
+After exploring the site, visitors can relax and enjoy a savoury treat or a sweet or savoury treat from the cafe to complete their visit.

 Tickets for the Carrick-a-Rede Rope Bridge